darwinex/mendel-framework/README.rst

 ::

     docker-compose --version

-The Docker images for this project are hosted on the `Darwinex Alpha Team Docker Hub public repository <https://hub.docker.com/repository/docker/dwxalphateam/mendelframework>`_.

 Edit your ``crontab`` file with something like the following contents.
 For this to work out, you will need to have the exact path on your server/computer and have downloaded the repository.